sapcc/limes/docs/users/api-spec-resources.md

 }
 ```

+In this example, a commitment for 1 unit of the original resource can be converted into a commitment for 2 units of the target resource.

 ### POST "/v1/domains/:domain_id/projects/:project_id/commitments/:commitment_id/convert"

 Convert a commitment from a given resource to one of a different type.
-The target project is defined with the provided `project_id`.
 Requires a request body like:

 ```json